 - Gully Walking Track (800 metres return)

 Swainsona Reserve is situated on Felltimber Creek Road Wodonga.
-It takes approximately 15 mins drive from the centre of Wodonga.
+It takes approximately 15 mins to drive from the centre of Wodonga.

 Things to do